 Workplace alcohol screening is important for several reasons:

-5. Protecting company assets: Alcohol and substance abuse can lead to theft, fraud, and other forms of misconduct in the workplace, putting company assets and reputation at risk.
-Alcohol screening helps to identify individuals who may be engaged in such behaviors and provide them with the support they need to overcome their substance abuse problem.
+Alcohol and substance abuse can lead to theft, fraud, and misconduct, risking company assets and reputation.
+Alcohol screening identifies individuals engaged in such behaviors and helps them get support to overcome their substance abuse issues.

-It’s important to note that workplace alcohol screening must be conducted in a manner that is consistent with relevant laws and regulations, such as those related to privacy and consent, and that employees have the right to challenge the results of an alcohol test and have procedures in place to handle such disputes in a fair and impartial manner.
+Workplace alcohol screening must comply with relevant laws and regulations, including privacy and consent.
+Employees have the right to challenge alcohol test results.
+Employers must have procedures to handle disputes fairly and impartially.

-Having said that, for employees regulated by the US Department of Transportation, not only is consent not required for breath alcohol testing, it is actually forbidden.
+For employees regulated by the US Department of Transportation, consent is not required for breath alcohol testing, and it is forbidden.

 The Urine Specimen Collection Guidelines clearly state:

-No one (including collection site personnel or the collector) is permitted to require an employee to sign a consent, release, or waiver of liability, or indemnification agreement with respect to any part of the drug testing process.
-Collection sites (clinics) may not use “generic” consent forms for DOT-required urine specimen collections, even if their clinic policy requires consent from the general patient population. (page 9)
+No one, including collection site personnel or the collector, can require an employee to sign a consent or waiver for drug testing.
+Collection sites may not use “generic” consent forms for DOT-required urine specimen collections.
+This rule applies even if the clinic policy requires consent from the general patient population. (page 9)

 What are the laws and regulations to comply with when it comes to workplace alcohol testing?